Skip to Main Content

 Planning a Visit

 Given the active relocation status, the single most important planning step is confirming the current operating address before arriving.
 Social media channels and local search platforms are the most reliable sources for real-time location data.
-Hours, pricing, and booking arrangements are not confirmed in available records, so direct contact with the venue is the appropriate route for any specific logistical questions.
+Pricing and booking are best confirmed directly with the venue.
 Barrio Escalante is walkable from central San José and well-served by ride-hailing services, which remain the most practical way to move between neighbourhoods after dark.
 The broader Escalante strip rewards an evening that moves across several stops, and La Uvita Perdida, as a wine-first cantina, fits naturally into that kind of unstructured circuit.
-For a fuller picture of what the neighbourhood and city offer, Sentido Norte in Las Catalinas, Puna in Liberia, and Conservatorium in Ciudad Colón round out Costa Rica's wider dining picture for those moving beyond the capital.

 Peers You’d Cross-Shop